Glucose, Cholesterol, BP Targets for CVD Risk Factors

 - PHARAO (Prevention of Hypertension With the Angiotensin-Converting Enzyme Inhibitor Ramipril in Patients With High-Normal Blood Pressure)

 - SAVOR-TIMI 53 (Saxagliptin Assessment of Vascular Outcomes Recorded in Patient with Diabetes Mellitus–Thrombolysis in Myocardial Infarction 53)

 - VADT (Veterans Affairs Diabetes Trial)

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Exercise, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Exercise, Hypertension, Smoking

 Keywords: Antihypertensive Agents, Cardiovascular Diseases, Cerebrovascular Disorders, Cholesterol, LDL, Coronary Artery Disease, C-Reactive Protein, Diabetes Mellitus, Dyslipidemias, Exercise, Glucose, Heart Failure, Hemoglobin A, Glycosylated, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Hypotension, Life Style, Lipids, Metabolic Syndrome X, Metformin, Myocardial Infarction, Prediabetic State, Primary Prevention, Renal Insufficiency, Chronic, Risk Factors, Risk Reduction Behavior, Smoking, Stroke, Waist Circumference